m1kql/pi/readme.md

 Contributions are most welcome and appreciated.
 Please make a seperate branch and then we will merge it to `dev` before pushing to `master` after approval.
 It would also be greatly appreciated if you run autopep8 to format before pushing.

 ## License
-GPL-3.0 - see [LICENSE](https://github.com/yak-fumblepack/pi/blob/master/LICENSE) file for mode details.
+GPL-3.0 - see [LICENSE](https://github.com/yak-fumblepack/pi/blob/master/LICENSE) file for more details.